zim514/script.service.hue/README.md

  - **Default Colour:** The colour used to replace black or white.

  ### Performance:
 These settings allow you to fine-tune the algorithm to account for your CPU and Hue performance.
-Hue has a limit of 20 commands per second.
-Issuing too many Hue commands can cause you
+Hue has a total limit of 20 commands per second which can be used by all applications and switches.
+Issuing too many Hue commands can cause your lights to lag or ignore input.

 ## Notes:
 - Does not support multiple bridges on your network